klust/LUMI-BE-training-materials/docs/intro-202310xx/07_Slurm.md

 # Slurm on LUMI

 !!!
-Remark "Who is this for?"
+Audience "Who is this for?"
     We assume some familiarity with job scheduling in this section.
 The notes will cover some of the more basic aspects of Slurm also, though as this version of the notes is intended for Belgian users and since all but one HPC site in Belgium currently teaches